luke-keaweb/archway/README.md

 ## Setup Instructions

 * Clone this project into a folder on your server (eg /var/www/archway)
-* Run 'composer require'
+* Run 'composer update' inside the folder

-* Set Apache to serve the /public folder
+* Set /public as the document root in Apache
 * Download SQL file from https://archway.howison.co.nz/db/archway.sql and import it into a local MySQL database

-* Copy .env.example as .env and add local environmental details (domain, MySQl connection details)
+* Copy .env.example as .env and add local environment details (domain, MySQl connection details)
 * Test if it's working!

 ## Files and permissions